-A Note from the Division of Engineering
+A Note from the Engineering Division

 One of the City of North Ridgeville's top priorities is ensuring that our water consumers (you) have clean, safe drinking water.
-For 2023, your drinking water has met all of the Ohio EPA standards.
+For 2024, your drinking water has met all of the Ohio EPA standards.
 These efforts would not be possible without the diligent, experienced individuals at the City overseeing every aspect of the operation, maintenance and planning of our public water system.

-The Public Works Department has a knowledgeable team of drinking water professionals, including one certified Water Distribution Class 2 Operator and four additional Water Distribution Class 1 Operators, that help ensure the community is receiving safe drinking water.
-In 2023, our water crews attended to seven water main breaks, 25 valve box replacements, eight service line repairs, 21 service line replacements, 26 hydrant replacements, over 100 gate valves exercised, performed maintenance on the water tower, created new distribution areas through water valve adjustments, collected over 500 water lab passing samples and performed thousands of water main and appurtenance locates for OUPS requests.
+The Public Works Department has a knowledgeable team of drinking water professionals, including one certified Water Distribution Class 2 Operator and three additional Water Distribution Class 1 Operators, that help ensure the community is receiving safe drinking water.
+In 2024, our water crews attended to four water main breaks, fourteen valve box replacements, fifteen service line repairs, eight service line replacements, forty hydrant replacements, over one hundred gate valves exercised, performed maintenance on the water tower, created new distribution areas through water valve adjustments, collected over 500 water lab passing samples and performed over six thousand water main and appurtenance locates for OUPS requests.

-Working closely, with the Public Works Department, the Division of Engineering ensures that our water distribution network is operating as efficiently as possible.
+Working closely, with the Public Works Department, the Engineering Division ensures that our water distribution network is operating as efficiently as possible.
 Engineering collects and maintains all asset data for the existing water mains in the citywide Geographical Information System (GIS).
 Engineering uses the collected data, such as pipe age and material, break history, criticality and consequence of failure, to assess the existing conditions and make recommendations for capital improvements.
-In the last five years, Engineering oversaw the design and/or construction of approximately \$5 million dollars of public water works improvements.
+In the last year, Engineering oversaw the design and/or construction of approximately \$1.5 million dollars of public water works improvements.
 Engineering also makes regular updates to the water distribution modeling software and oversees the OEPA drinking water reporting.